 Every food we eat, once it has been metabolized by our body, leaves a left over substance.
 Much like after a fire has burnt through the wood there is an ash left over.
 This substance is critically important to the body because sometimes it is acidic and sometimes it is alkaline – it depends on the type of food.

 pH is a measure of acidity and alkalinity.
-1 being very acidic, 14 being very alkaline and 7 being neutral, the pH is pure water.
-Our body actually has a natural, healthy, and normal pH (7.4, so slightly alkaline) and at this pH all of the bodily functions on a cellular level work at optimum efficiency.
+1 being very acidic, 14 being very alkaline, and 7 being neutral (the pH is pure water).
+Our body actually has a natural, healthy, and normal pH (7.4, so slightly alkaline) and at this pH all of the bodily functions on a cellular level work at optimum efficiency (1).

-The blood, and the vital organs really need to stay at this optimum pH – It is absolutely critical for their correct functioning.
+The blood and the vital organs really need to stay at this optimum pH – It is absolutely critical for their correct functioning (2).
 Since the blood feeds every cell in our body, the blood is the highest priority to stay at the correct pH of 7.4.

-So, when the foods we eat are metabolised, they leave an ‘ash’ that can change the pH of the body.
-Food types like meat, grains, sugar and dairy are all weighted heavily on the acidic side.
+So, when the foods we eat are metabolized, they leave an ‘ash’ that can change the pH of the body.
+Food types like meat, grains, sugar, and dairy are all weighted heavily on the acidic side.
 So eating these types of foods regularly means that over time the body becomes more and more acidic.

-Most plant based foods like vegetables, fruits, herbs, spices and seeds are more alkaline.
-Eating these overtime cause the body to become slightly alkaline, helping the body reach it’s ideal state of 7.4.
+Most plant based foods like vegetables, fruits, herbs, spices, and seeds are more alkaline.
+Eating these over time cause the body to become slightly alkaline, helping the body maintain it’s ideal state of 7.4.

-The body will doing everything it can to try and keep the blood, which feeds the vital organs as alkaline as it can under the barrage of acidic foods.
+The body will do everything it can to try and keep the blood, which feeds the vital organs, as alkaline as it can under the barrage of acidic foods.
 Sometimes this can mean storing fats.
 By storing fat, which is acidic, the body protects itself by moving these acidic store away from the vital organs.

 There are many things the body can do to try and protect itself from high blood acidity levels, but for women with hair loss problems, one of these is very important.
-The body can use the protein molecule called keratin, which the the protein that builds hair to neutralise some of the acidity.
+The body can use the protein molecule called keratin, which is the protein that builds hair, to neutralize some of the acidity.

 As the keratin gets used up by the body, the hair becomes firstly thin and brittle and lacking gloss and color.
-Eventually hairs fall out after becoming miniaturised and lacking the protein, minerals and nutrients they need to survive.
+Eventually hairs fall out after becoming miniaturized and lacking the protein, minerals, and nutrients they need to survive.